Jay Leno: Personal life

-Leno has been married to Mavis Leno since 1980; they have no children.
+Leno has been married to Mavis Leno since 1980.
 In 1993, during his first season as host of The Tonight Show, Leno's mother died at the age of 82; and the next year, his father died at 84.
 Leno's older brother, Patrick, a Vietnam veteran and graduate of Yale Law School, died of cancer in 2002 at the age of 62.
+In 2024, it was disclosed that Mavis Leno was suffering from an advanced form of dementia when the Los Angeles Superior Court granted Jay Leno conservatorship of the couple's joint estate as she experiences periods of disorientation and at times does not know who her husband is or her own date of birth.

 Leno is known for his prominent jaw, which has been described as mandibular prognathism.
 In the book Leading with My Chin, he says he was aware of surgery that could reset his mandible, but that he did not wish to endure a prolonged healing period with his jaws wired shut.

 Leno is dyslexic.
 He claims to need only four or five hours of sleep each night.
 He does not consume alcohol, smoke, or gamble.
 He spends much of his free time visiting car collections and working in his private garage.

-Leno has claimed that he has not spent any of the money he earned from The Tonight Show, but lives off of his money from his stand-up routines.
+Leno has claimed that he has not spent any of the money he earned from The Tonight Show, but lives off his money from his stand-up routines.
 He reportedly earned $32 million in 2005.
 In 2014, he received an Honorary Doctor of Humane Letters degree from Emerson College, where he also delivered the commencement speech.
+He also received an Honorary Doctorate of Humane Letters from Academy of Art University in 2021.

 On November 12, 2022, Leno suffered "serious burns" to his face and hands when a vehicle at his Los Angeles garage burst into flames.
+As part of the treatment, he received a "new ear".
 On January 17, 2023, he sustained multiple broken bones after falling off a motorcycle.
+On November 16, 2024, Leno broke his right wrist, including tearing the fingernail off his right index finger, and sustained several bruises on his left side, acquiring a periorbital hematoma after he accidentally tripped while walking to go have dinner at Dino's Sports Lounge outside the Hampton Inn in Greensburg, Pennsylvania causing him to roll straight down a hill landing on the curb.